 This year’s spotlight will be promoting the new Swiss scene’s wealth and diversity through a selection of completely unknown or seldom seen in France galleries and artists.
 This tribute also includes video programmes, artists’ books dedicated sections and special projects offering contrasting perspectives on this country.

-Art historian and independent exhibition curator Karine Tissot will be in charge of the programme devoted to the fair’s guest of honour, Switzerland.
+Art historian and independent exhibition curator Karine Tissot will be in charge of the programme devoted to the Fair’s Guest of honour, Switzerland.

 Karine Tissot is in charge of the Yverdon-les-Bains Contemporary Art Centre (CACY), which she set up in 2013.
-An art historian, she graduated in literature from the University of Geneva and worked for many years at the city's Musée d’Art et d’Histoire, followed by the Mamco (Geneva).
+She graduated in literature from the University of Geneva and worked for many years at the city's Museum of Art and History, followed by the Mamco (Geneva).

 In addition to her commitments with various institutions, she has always been active in other fields, such as teaching art history and writing art critics (Art Review, London; Flashart Magazine, Milan; ArtPassions, Geneva).
 She has played an active role in various organisations and worked on projects supporting artists and culture.

 Karine Tissot has also organised numerous exhibitions, contributed to several publications and published nearly ten books LAPAGE including Les Objets de l'art contemporains (2011); Keliuaisikiqs (2015); Totchic (2016); Franziska Furter and Ex Machina (2017).